-Such chemicals in the workplace would include any chemicals ingredient used in products, (glycolic acid, salicylic etc.) or in cleaning supplies.
+Such chemicals in the workplace include any chemical ingredient used in products, (glycolic acid, salicylic, etc.) or in cleaning supplies.
 You also need to know what protective measures are available to prevent adverse effects from occurring.

-Similar to the Bloodborne Pathogen Act, all workplaces where employees are exposed to hazardous chemicals must have a written plan which describes how the standard will be implemented in that facility;
+Similar to the Blood-borne Pathogen Act, all workplaces where employees are exposed to hazardous chemicals must have a written plan which describes how the standard will be implemented in that facility;